Battle of Cobleskill: Aftermath

 During the battle, the inhabitants of Cobleskill fled their homes and escaped.
 Brant and his men burned ten houses as well as their associated outbuildings before withdrawing.
 Any horses or cattle that they could not bring with them were killed.

 One of the prisoners from the 7th Massachusetts, Lieutenant Jonathan Maynard, later claimed that Brant spared his life.
 According to Maynard, Brant's warriors were preparing to torture and burn their captives when Brant noticed the Masonic symbols marked in ink on Maynard's arms.
 Brant stayed the executions and Maynard and the others were taken as prisoners first to Fort Niagara, and later to Montreal.
 He was exchanged in December 1780.
 Maynard's account is related in William Denslow's 10,000 Famous Freemasons along with stories of five other masons who were likewise saved by Brant during the war.
-Brant considered following up the attack on Cobleskill with one on Cherry Valley, but because the militia was on high alert, he withdrew to Onaquaga.

 Brant continued recruiting Loyalist and Indigenous volunteers, and raiding frontier communities in the Mohawk and Schoharie valleys.
 New York Governor George Clinton, who had been considering operations against Onaquaga, enlarged those plans after the raid on Cobleskill and Brant's attack on German Flatts in September.
 In October 1778 Continental and militia forces destroyed Onaquaga and Unadilla, another Indigenous village that supported Brant and Butler.
 In November, Cherry Valley was the scene of a massacre by forces led in part by Brant.

 The settlers of Cobleskill who were rendered destitute by the action received £200 in compensation for their troubles.
 Settlers from many smaller communities in the area began withdrawing to larger, better fortified communities like Cherry Valley (which began construction of a fort after the raid) and Schenectady.
-This action and later ones by Brant and Butler contributed to the decision by the Continental Congress to authorize a major Continental Army expedition into Iroquois territory.
-Commanded by Generals John Sullivan and James Clinton, the 1779 expedition systematically destroyed the villages of Iroquois tribes fighting for the British, but did little to stop the frontier war.
+This action and later ones by Brant and Butler contributed to the decision by the Continental Congress to authorize a major Continental Army expedition into Haudenosaunee territory.
+Commanded by Generals John Sullivan and James Clinton, the 1779 expedition systematically destroyed the villages of Haudenosaunee tribes fighting for the British, but did little to stop the frontier war.